 Randy Bungard is in his third year overseeing the Nittany Lion sprints, hurdles, and relays contingent, after joining the Penn State staff in September of 2012.

-For his success on the track during the outdoor season, Bungard was named the 2014 USTFCCCA Mid-Atlantic Women's Outdoor Assistant of the Year.
-Bungard, in his second year as sprints, hurdles, and relays assistant, had athletes win three Big Ten titles (Mahagony Jones in the 200, Kiah Seymour in the 400 hurdles, and the 4×4 relay).
-His athletes scored 67 points at the league meet, scoring in every sprint event he coaches.
-He has five athletes qualified for the NCAA prelims in six events.
+In 2014, his student-athletes' success on the track during the outdoor season, Bungard was named the 2014 USTFCCCA Mid-Atlantic Women's Outdoor Assistant of the Year.
+Bungard, in his second year as sprints, hurdles, and relays assistant, had athletes win three Big Ten titles (Mahagony Jones in the 200, Kiah Seymour in the 400 hurdles, and the 4×400 relay).
+His student-athletes scored 67 points at the league meet, scoring in every sprint event he coaches.
+He had five athletes qualified for the NCAA prelims in six events.

 Bungard also claimed the honor of the 2014 USTFCCCA Mid-Atlantic Women's Indoor Assistant of the Year.
-Bungard had athletes score 57 points at the Big Ten Championships to the team to the league title.
+Bungard had athletes score 57 points at the Big Ten Championships to lead the team to the league title.
 He coached three to Big Ten individual titles in the 200 meters, 400 meters, and 4×400 relay.
-The Nittany Lions have five entries into the NCAA Championships in the sprints, hurdles, and relays.
+The Nittany Lions had five entries into the NCAA Championships in the sprints, hurdles, and relays.
 Earlier in the year, a Penn State quartet set the all-time collegiate best in the 4×200 relay under his tutelage.
-This is the second-straight year that Bungard received the USTFCCCA honor.
+It was the second-straight year that Bungard received the USTFCCCA honor.

 Senior Mahagony Jones set the pace for the year as she won both Big Ten 200-meter dash titles along with placing third in the 200-meter dash at the 2014 NCAA Indoor Track & Field Championships and finishing fourth in the 200-meter dash at the 2014 NCAA Outdoor Track & Field Championships.
-Jones also posted top finishes in the relay events as well.
+Jones also posted top finishes in the relay events.

 As a member of the 4x400-meter relay, Jones added both Big Ten titles to her name and was on 4x400-meter relay squads that tallied fifth-place finishes at both NCAA Championship meets.
-Jones capped off her career at Penn State with a fifth-place finish in the 200-meter dash at the USATF Outdoor Championships.
-Jones posted a winded-aided time of 22.64 in the finals of the 200, but in the semifinals, Jones ran a lifetime-best time of 22.90, which ranks second all-time at Penn State.
+Jones capped-off her career at Penn State with a fifth-place finish in the 200-meter dash at the USATF Outdoor Championships.
+Jones posted a winded-aided time of 22.64 in the finals of the 200, but in the semifinals, Jones ran a lifetime-best time of 22.90.
+Her time of 22.90 ranks second all-time at Penn State.

 Sophomore Kiah Seymour made her name known at the Big Ten and national levels.
 The Washington, D.C., native won the 400-meter dash at the 2014 Big Ten Indoor Track & Field Championships and the 400-meter hurdles at the 2014 Big Ten Outdoor Track & Field Championships.
 She was also on both Big Ten 4x400-meter relay championship teams.

 At the national level, Seymour finished sixth in the 400-meter dash at the 2014 NCAA Indoor Track & Field Championships and sixth in the 400-meter hurdles at the 2014 NCAA Outdoor Track & Field Championships.
 She was also on both 4x400-meter relay teams that placed fifth at the NCAA meets.
 Seymour ended the year with a gold medal placing in the 400-meter hurdles (56.35) at the U-23 NACAC Championships.

 Coach Bungard saw several top times and school records set during the 2014 track & field season.
-On the women's side, Kiah Seymour moved into fourth all-time at Penn State in the indoor 200-meter dash (23.48) and tied the second-fastest time in the indoor 400-meter dash (52.53).
+On the women's side, Seymour moved into fourth all-time at Penn State in the indoor 200-meter dash (23.48) and tied the second-fastest time in the indoor 400-meter dash (52.53).
 Along with Britton's school record time of 8.10 in the 60-meter hurdles, Brittney Howell ranks fourth with her time of 8.31.
 Dynasty McGee, Mahagony Jones, Tichina Rhodes and Seymour set the school record in the 4x400-meter relay with their time of 3:33.13.
 Another record to fall was the women's indoor 4x200-meter relay.
 The quartet of Megan Osborne, Seymour, McGee and Jones set the collegiate and school record with their time of 1:35.65.

 During the outdoor season, the Nittany Lion women posted seven top-10 school times and two top-five relay times.
-The outdoor season was highlighted by Evonne Britton and Kiah Seymour.
-Britton and Seymour moved into second-place all-time in their respective events.
+The outdoor season was highlighted by Britton and Seymour, who moved into second-place all-time in their respective events.
 Britton ran a time of 13.03 in the 100-meter hurdles and Seymour clocked in at 55.88 in the 400-meter hurdles.

 On the men's side, Sancho Barrett posted the 10th-fastest time in the 110-meter hurdles (14.10) in school history and Byron Robinson clocked in at 50.75 for the ninth-fastest time in school history in the 400-meter hurdles.
-In the men's outdoor 400-meter dash, Byron Robinson (46.12) moved into fourth all-time at Penn State and Alex Shisler moved into ninth (46.95).
+In the men's outdoor 400-meter dash, Robinson (46.12) moved into fourth all-time at Penn State and Alex Shisler moved into ninth (46.95).

-Jones shined throughout 2013 under Bungard's watch, qualifying for the NCAA Indoor Championships in the 200 meters, where she would finish 13th overall - good for Second Team All-America status.
-Jones continued to excel outdoors, advancing to the NCAA Championships in both the 100 and 200.
+Jones shined throughout 2013 on Bungard's watch, qualifying for the NCAA Indoor Championships in the 200 meters, where she would finish 13th overall - good for Second Team All-America status.
+Jones continued to excel outdoors, advancing to the NCAA Championships in both the 100- and 200-meter dash events.
 The redshirt junior more than held her own at the national competition, placing 10th overall in the 200, thanks to a sizzling lifetime all-conditions best 23.05.
-Bungard would also guide Britton, and freshman Kiah Seymour to Second Team All-America honors individually, with Britton placing 10th in the 100-meter hurdles with a lifetime-best 13.06.
+Bungard would also guide Britton, and freshman Seymour to Second Team All-America honors individually, with Britton placing 10th in the 100-meter hurdles with a lifetime-best 13.06.
 Seymour made the most of her first-career NCAA appearance, taking 11th in the 400-meter hurdles - the highest showing of any freshman in the event.

 The Nittany Lions were highly successful in the relays during the 2013 campaign, with both the men's (Bernard Bennett-Green, Emunael Mpanduki, Aaron Nadolsky, and Brandon Bennett-Green) and women's (Seymour, Jones, Shelley Black and Dynasty McGee) 4x400-meter squads finishing with USTFCCCA Second Team All-America honors at the NCAA Outdoor Championships.